I usually write on topics of church leadership, but this time I want to get very personal.

 Fact: you’re going to need some cash to help you avoid using plastic.
 Having a limited amount of cash in your wallet helps you to visually see what you’re spending and hopefully helps you to cut down on frivolous purchases.

-For me, this amount gets divided up 70/30.
+For me, this amount then gets divided up between me and my spouse.
 70% goes in my wallet so I can pay for our date day.
-30% for her to have cash for miscellaneous throughout the week.
+30% for her to have cash throughout the week.

 2. Next Car 10% = $20

 Notice I said NEXT not NEW.
-I’m assuming you already know why you should NEVER buy new.
-If you’re not convinced, check out this article.
+I’m assuming you already know why you probably should not buy new.
+If you’re curious, check out this article.

 I design this percentage based on building up for the next car purchase in 6-7 years.
 The longer I wait, the better my next car is.
 In 7 years you’ll have over $7,000 which should be able to buy you something reliable.
 Remember, it’s transportation, not a fashion statement. 🙂